-Elton John and his seasoned touring band had a little more than a week to complete all the tracks for the ‘Caribou’ album.
-Recorded in Jan.
-1974, just before the boys were embarking on a tour of Japan, producer Gus Dudgeon spent some time adding backing vocals and additional instrumentation before the album’s release in late June 1974.
-It quickly shot to No. 1 in the U.S. and the U.K.
+By contrast, Elton John and his seasoned touring band had a little more than a week to complete all the tracks for the Caribou album.
+Recorded in January 1974, just before the boys were embarking on a tour of Japan, producer Gus Dudgeon spent some time adding backing vocals and additional instrumentation before the album’s release in late June 1974.
+It quickly shot to No. 1 in both the U.S. and the U.K.

-Perhaps “classic” is just too strong a word.
-Let’s say instead that ‘Caribou’ is a really solid effort from John in what’s easily his most creatively fertile and successful period.
+Perhaps “classic” is too strong a word.
+Let’s say instead that Caribou is a really solid effort by John in what’s easily his most creatively fertile and successful period.